 How to Convert a Garden Shed into a Home Office

 Working from home can seem like the perfect set-up, but after a while having no boundaries between your downtime and work can become a problem.
 Everyone needs a dedicated space to work out of.
 However, if space is at a premium then you may have to get creative with your workspace.
-Converting a garden shed into a home office can be a great way to make a secure separated space for working without spending a lot.
+Converting a garden shed or greenhouse into a home office can be a great way to make a secure separated space for working without spending a lot.

 With a home office for you can improve your productivity and that important work-life balance, all without leaving your home.
 Making a home office from a garden shed might be easier than you think, it can be achieved relatively quickly if you go about it in the right way.
 These are the steps for converting a garden shed into a home office the right way.

 The first step to converting a garden shed into a home office is planning.
 You might be excited to start work, but this is the most important stage.
-There a few big decisions you’re going to have to make.
+There are a few big decisions you’re going to have to make.
 The first is if you want electricity running to your home office.
 This can be useful if you need to run a computer or charge a laptop.
 However, it will make your conversion a lot more complicated.

 You also need to think about lighting.
 You will probably need some lighting in your home office for the darker months, but you can work around electricity if you don’t want power sockets in your new office.
 You need to measure up the shed you already have and decide what sort of space you want to build.
 If you don’t think you have enough of a foundation to turn your shed into an office, you can think about replacing your shed with one that’s more fit for its new purpose.